 As a career-oriented college, Maine Maritime Academy enjoys a long-standing tradition of providing graduates who are competent and ready to work in the industries we serve.
 The Office of Career Services contributes to this tradition by providing opportunities for undergraduates to apply their skills in workplace settings and to learn alongside professionals in their fields.
-We work directly with faculty and students to coordinate cadet shipping billets and summer co-op experiences that support the undergraduate curriculum, contribute to personal growth and professional competency, and serve our partners in industry.
+Students begin preparing for jobs through cadet shipping and cooperative education experiences.
+We work directly with faculty and students to coordinate these field experiences that support the undergraduate curriculum, contribute to personal growth and professional competency, and serve our partners in industry.